-If the purpose of your investigation is to find out who your neighbor's lover is, the risks of the operation are rather limited.
+If the purpose of your investigation is to find out who is your neighbour's lover, the risks of the operation are rather limited.

-If you're investigating a terrorist organization and by mistake the mouse pointer ends up on "Like" a photo of a suspect and the latter goes to peek at your profile and notices your best photo in uniform...
-I wouldn't want to be in your place.
+If you're investigating a terrorist organization and mistakenly likes a photo of a suspect and he looks at your profile and notices your best photo in police uniform...
+I wouldn't want to be in your shoes.
 As you may have deduced, this would compromise the whole operation.

 So, what's the solution?

-Your profile should look as true as possible and show no doubt about authenticity.
+Your profile should look as true as possible and looks authentic as much as possible.

 If you have little imagination, don't worry.

-Know that I don't have a lot of it either, you're a good company!
+I don't have a lot either, you're a in a good company!